Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Introduction

-In ADMX \cite{Sik83,Sik85,asztalos2010squid}, HAYSTAC \cite{Bru16}, Axion LC search \cite{Sikivie:2013laa}, and DM Radio \cite{Chaudhuri:2014dla,Silva-Feaver:2016qhh}, the receiver takes the form of a tunable high-Q resonant circuit.
-If dark matter exists at a frequency near the resonance frequency, the electromagnetic fields induced by the dark matter ring up the resonator.
-The signal in the resonator is read out by a Superconducting Quantum Interference Device (SQUID) amplifier or a near-quantum-limited parametric amplifier.
+In ADMX \cite{Sik83,Sik85,asztalos2010squid,du2018search}, HAYSTAC \cite{brubaker2017first,zhong2018results}, and Dark Matter Radio (DMRadio) \cite{Chaudhuri:2014dla,Silva-Feaver:2016qhh,phipps2020exclusion}, the receiver takes the form of a tunable high-Q resonator.
+If dark matter exists at a frequency near the resonance frequency, the electromagnetic fields produced by the dark matter are resonantly enhanced in the receiver.
 By tuning the resonator across a wide frequency range, one may obtain strong limits on light-field dark matter.
-In this manner, a search for axion- or hidden-photon dark matter operates much like an AM radio.
+In this manner, a resonant search for axion- or hidden-photon dark matter operates much like an AM radio, tuning into a radio station at a particular frequency.
+Using these sensitive methods, ADMX has recently established the first constraints on the benchmark DFSZ QCD axion model\cite{du2018search}.

-The amplifiers in these searches couple to a single mode of the resonator.
-This is not always the optimal receiver circuit.
-For instance, if the circuit has multiple resonant modes (at different frequencies) that do not interact parasitically with each other, and each couple to the electromagnetic fields from the dark matter, one may increase the scan rate, relative to a single-moded resonator.
-The principal purpose of this work is to determine the properties of the optimal single-moded receiver to search for the electromagnetic coupling of axion- and hidden-photon dark matter.

-We start by asking: What are the characteristics of the optimal single-moded receiver?
-To answer this question, we must first understand the basic structure of a receiver, irreducible noise sources in such receivers, and the role of impedance matching and amplifier noise matching.

-The elements of a dark-matter receiver circuit are shown as a schematic block diagram in Fig. \ref{fig:DetectorBlockDiagram}.\footnote{One may note that the readout of a receiver signal with phase-insensitive amplifier constitutes coherent detection, which has been studied extensively in the context of radio astronomy for the past several decades \cite{zmuidzinas2003thermal}.
-In fact, one way to model the detection circuit is as an astronomical receiver coupled very weakly to a photon source, i.e. the dark-matter field. } This paper is organized around optimizing each of these blocks, and globally optimizing the blocks and their interactions across a full scan.